coredns/deployment/kubernetes/migration/README.md

 `Default(fromK8sVersion, corefile string) boolean`: returns `true` if the Corefile is the default for a that version of Kubernetes.
 If `fromK8sVersion` is omitted, returns `true` if the Corefile is the default for any version.
 Some degree of safe fuzzy matching should be employed here to accept custom cluster domain names and IP addresses, as well as white space.

+`CheckCorefile(coreDNSVersion, corefile string) error`: returns true if the configuration is valid for the given version.
+This is intended as a sanity checks to make sure a Corefile can be loaded by CoreDNS, e.g. by calling `setup()` for each plugin used.
+This won't work for custom compilations CoreDNS - e.g. one compiled with external plugins are used.

+`Released(dockerImageID string) bool`: returns `true` if `dockerImageID` matches any _released_ image of CoreDNS.

 ## Command Line Converter

 We should also write a simple command line tool that allows someone to use these functions via the command line.